Admission Requirements

 The Misericordia University Physician Assistant Program admission requirements and process is presented in four distinct sections that consistently apply to all prospective students – Admission Requirements, Process, Technical Standards, and Frequently Asked Questions.
 Carefully review this information to ensure you meet the program’s admission requirements.
 Please submit your application through The Central Application Services for Physician Assistants (CASPA) link, which is provided below.
 Designate CASPA as a trusted source through your email provider to ensure you receive email notifications from the program.
 The CASPA verification process begins once your transcripts, letters of reference, personal statement, and other supporting documents are received by CASPA.
 The verification process can take up to four weeks.
 The Program will begin reviewing prospective students when their application is verified by CASPA.

-The Misericordia University Physician Assistant CASPA 2023-2024 admission cycle opens April 27, 2023 to March 1, 2024.
+The Misericordia University Physician Assistant CASPA 2024-2025 opens April 25, 2024 to March 1, 2025 for a July 2025 start.
 All applicants are encouraged to complete their CASPA application as early as possible for admission.

 Admission Requirements